DJDanl/cpp-docs.pt-br/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 ### <a name="masm"></a>MASM

-A diretiva .SAFESEH e a opção /safeseh ml.exe foram adicionadas.
+A diretiva .SAFESEH e a opção `/safeseh` do ml.exe foram adicionadas.

 ## <a name="see-also"></a>Consulte também